zuozhenggh/learning-library/data-management-library/oci-di/create-data-assets/create-data-assets.md

 8. Click **Create**.
 ![](./images/create-asset.png " ")

-*At the conclusion of the lab add this statement:*
-Congratulations!
-Now you have created in Data Assets for Autonomous Data Warehouse and Object Storage, in OCI Data Integration.
+**Congratulations!**  Now you have created in Data Assets for Autonomous Data Warehouse and Object Storage, in OCI Data Integration.
 You may now [proceed to the next lab](#next).

 ## Learn More